Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \subsection{Gas giant formation}

-Two theoretical models vie to explain the formation of gas giant planets.
-The {\em core accretion model} \cite{mizuno80,bodenheimer86}, developed in its most refined form by \citet{pollack96}, postulates that the envelopes of gas giants are accreted subsequent to the formation of a large core, which is itself assembled in a manner analogous to terrestrial planet formation.
-Core accretion is the dominant theory for massive planet formation.
-The {\em gravitational instability} model, on the other hand, is based on the idea that a massive protoplanetary disk might collapse directly to form massive planets \cite{kuiper51,cameron78}. \citet{boss97} is the most recent advocate of this idea, which has come under renewed theoretical scrutiny with the discovery of many extrasolar planets with masses much larger than that of Jupiter.
+The formation of at least the vast majority of known gas giant planets is thought to occur as a consequence of {\em core accretion} \cite{mizuno80,bodenheimer86}.
+The core accretion model, which had a lengthy gestation period leading up to the landmark paper of \citet{pollack96}, postulates that the envelopes of gas giants are accreted subsequent to the formation of a large core, which is itself assembled in a manner analogous to terrestrial planet formation.

+Core accretion is the most widely accepted theory for massive planet formation.
+There is, however, an alternative model, based on the idea that a massive protoplanetary disk might collapse directly to form massive planets \cite{kuiper51,cameron78,boss97}.
 In this Section, we review the physics of these theories in turn.
-We also discuss the observational constraints on the different theories, which include inferences as to the core masses of the gas giants in the Solar System, the host metallicity / planet frequency correlation for extrasolar planetary systems, and --- indirectly --- comparison of the theoretically derived time scales with observations of protoplanetary disk lifetimes.
-This is a critical issue, since gas giants must form prior to the dispersal of the gas disk.
-Any successful model of massive planet formation must grow such bodies within at most 5-10~Myr \cite{haisch01}.
+We also discuss the observational constraints on the different theories, which include inferences as to the core masses of the gas giants in the Solar System and the properties of extrasolar planetary systems.